hmandela/hmandela/README.md

 ### Hi there 👋

 I'm **Mandela Houngnibo**, an agro-hydro-meteorologist serving as a junior expert at AGRHYMET RCC-WAS.
-You might know me from such hits as the world's largest collection of Covid-19 data, the public data set on the 2019 Samoan measles outbreak, the public data set on the 2018 West African EBOV outbreak and the first community-driven book on Julia.
-My book, The Computational Modeling of Infectious Disease, is now available at all good booksellers and of course Amazon.
-I rant about things here – recently, mostly about LLMs.
+Previously, I worked at METEO BENIN as the Head of the Studies and Meteorological Development Section.

 <!-- Here are some ideas to get you started: